Kevin Harvick ends 65-race drought with 6th win at Michigan | Times Leader

 Click here to subscribe today or Login.

-BROOKLYN, Mich.
-(AP) — Kevin Harvick got his groove back, fittingly at one of his favorite tracks.
+BROOKLYN, Mich. — Kevin Harvick got his groove back, fittingly at one of his favorite tracks.

-Harvick ended a 65- winless drought that lasted with his sixth victory at Michigan International Speedway on Sunday.
+Harvick ended a 65- race winless drought that lasted nearly two years with his sixth victory at Michigan International Speedway on Sunday.

 “Good timing, for sure,” he said.